eodms-sgdot/eodms-cli/README.md

 1. Start the process by dragging-and-dropping an AOI (shapefile, GML, KML or GeoJSON) onto the **eodms-orderdownload.bat** batch file.

-	- You can also run the batch file without the drag-and-drop, however you will be prompted for the input file (AOI file) after entering the date range (after Step 5).
+	- You can also run the batch file without the drag-and-drop, however you will be prompted for the input file (AOI file) after entering step 3.
 	- If you would like to use a shapefile, install the **GDAL Python package** before running the script.

 2. Enter your username and password when prompted.